runtimeverification/verified-smart-contracts/resources/edsl-spec.md

 EVM specifications are written over the full KEVM configuration.
-However, large part of the configuration is not relevant for functional correctness specification and can be shared across the different specifications. eDSL allows capturing these common portions in a template specification that can instantiated for each specification.
+However, large part of the configuration is not relevant for functional correctness specification and can be shared across the different specifications. eDSL allows capturing these common portions in a template specification that can instantiate for each specification.

 Below is the template specification.
 Essentially, it is a reachability claim over the KEVM configurations.